jetbrains-academy/CppBasics/WarmUp/MovingOn/MoveAnObject/task.md

 To move an object, you need to implement the function `move`.
-Given the previous position of the object, the velocity of the object and the time elapsed since the last update of the scene this function should calculate and return the new position of the object.
+Given the previous position of the object, the velocity of the object, and the time elapsed since the last update of the scene, this function should calculate and return the new position of the object.

 To calculate the trajectory of an object, you can use a simple formula: